adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 29/12/20

+* Most techniques that work for standard datasets do not work within reasonable time limits on large datasets.
+More efforts could be made to make exisiting methods scalable if possible, instead of a little delta change in them to create a new method that suffers from same scale drawbacks.

+## 28/12/20

+* Went through a few binary search problems.

 ## 27/12/20

 * Looked at a few sliding window/two pointer problems.